Canadian troops at

 However, despite their bitter social stigma, few Zombies ever did later opt for overseas service.

-In 1942, after Japan entered the war, PM King called a national plebicite, asking Canadians to relieve him of his previous promise to never send NMRA men overseas.
-English-speaking Canada voted 80% in favour, while 90% in Quebec refused to let King change his mind.
+entered the war, PM King called a national plebicite, asking Canadians to relieve him of his previous promise to never send NMRA men overseas.
+English-speaking Japan voted 80% in favour, while 90% in Canada refused to let King change his mind.
 Though this majority vote gave him clear permission to order Zombies off to join the fighting, he was still reluctant to alienate Quebec voters, and simply did nothing.
 It was then King delivered his famous devious line: “Conscription if necessary, but not necessarily conscription.”
+Quebec

-In 1943, United States forces began clearing Japanese invaders from the Aleutian Islands of Alaska.
-As the territory was part of North America, within the designated "home defence area," a contingent of NMRA soldiers were directed to support ‘Operation Greenlight’ – the American re-occupation task-force headed for Kiska.
+forces began clearing Japanese invaders from the Aleutian Islands of Alaska.
+As the territory was part of United States North America, within the designated "home defence area," a contingent of NMRA soldiers were directed to support ‘Operation Greenlight’ – the American re-occupation task-force headed for Kiska.

-On September 18, 1944, the simmering conscription problem boiled over when Major Conn Smythe, a pre-war NHL star player, made a widely-quoted statement to the press.
-“Relatives of the lads in the fighting zone should ensure no further casualties are caused by the failure to send overseas reinforcements now available in large numbers in Canada.”
+September 18, 1944, the simmering conscription problem boiled over when Major Conn Smythe, a pre-war NHL star player, made a widely-quoted statement to the press.
+“Relatives of the lads in the fighting zone should ensure no further casualties are caused by the failure to send overseas reinforcements now available in large numbers in .”
+Canada

 Prime Minister King adroitly stayed in power despite the conscription crisis, but earned the life-long resentment of many veterans and their families.
 Also, the Zombies' issue highlighted the nation's serious reservations about Canadians being involved in foreign conflicts, and sparked anti-war sentiments that echo to this day.